palantir/policy-bot/README.md

   organizations: ["org1", "org2"]
   teams: ["org1/team1", "org2/team2"]

+  # A user must have a permission in this list for their approval to count for
+  # this rule.
+Valid permissions are "admin", "maintain", "write", "triage",
+  # and "read".
+  permissions: ["admin", "maintain", "write"]

+  # Deprecated: use 'permissions: ["admin"]'
+  #
-  # allows approval by admins of the org or repository
+  # Allows approval by admins of the org or repository
-  admins: true
+  # admins: true

+  # Deprecated: use 'permissions: ["write"]'
+  #
-  # allows approval by users who have write on the repository
+  # Allows approval by users who have write on the repository
-  write_collaborators: true
+  # write_collaborators: true
 ```

 ### Approval Policies